Oceanographic Processes: Temperatures

 Highlights

-The index of surface water temperatures in the Gulf of St. Lawrence was Moderate on average for the period 2018–2024.
-The index of cold intermediate layer temperatures and winter sea ice conditions was Moderate-Poor.
-The deep water temperature index was Poor in each year of the period 2018–2024, associated with 100-year temperature records at 250 and 300 m broken in 2015 and 2016, which were broken again almost every year until 2022.
+On average, the status of the Surface Layer Temperatures indicator for the Gulf of St. Lawrence was Moderate in the 2018–2024 period.
+The status of the Cold Intermediate Layer Temperatures and Sea Ice indicator was Moderate–Poor.
+The status of the Deep Water Temperatures indicator was Poor in each year of the 2018–2024 period, associated with 100-year records for temperatures at 250 m and 300 m that were broken in 2015, 2016 and almost every year thereafter, until 2022.

 Problem

-The Atlantic Zone Monitoring Program (AZMP) aims to detect, track and understand changes in the productivity and state of the marine environment in order to ensure sound management of the St. Lawrence ecosystem.
+The purpose of the Atlantic Zone Monitoring Program (AZMP) is to detect, monitor and understand changes in the productivity and state of the marine environment to help ensure that activities and resources are managed sustainably.
 Measurements of oceanographic variables are taken during major surveys conducted four times a year.

 The summertime water column in the Gulf of St. Lawrence consists of three distinct layers: the surface layer, the cold intermediate layer (CIL) and the deep water layer.
-Surface water temperatures typically reach maximum values in early to mid-August, with gradual cooling occurring thereafter.
-Wind-induced mixing during the fall leads to a progressively deeper and cooler mixed layer, eventually encompassing the CIL.
-In winter, the surface layer deepens and extends to an average depth of 75 m but may exceed 150 m in some locations.
-During spring, surface warming, sea ice melt waters, and continental runoff lead to a lower-salinity and higher-temperature surface layer.
+Surface temperatures usually peak in early to mid-August.
+This is followed by gradual cooling, with wind-induced mixing during the fall leading to a progressively deeper and cooler mixed layer that eventually encompasses the CIL.
+During winter, the surface layer deepens and extends to an average depth of 75 m but may exceed 150 m in some places.
+During spring, surface warming, sea ice melt waters and continental runoff lead to a lower-salinity and higher-temperature surface layer.
 Beneath this surface layer, cold waters from the previous winter are partly isolated from the atmosphere and form the summer CIL.
-This layer will persist until the following winter, gradually warming and deepening over the summer and more rapidly during the fall as vertical mixing intensifies.
-Underneath these two layers lie the deep layer unaffected from winter cooling.
+This layer persists until the following winter, warming and deepening gradually over the summer, then more rapidly in the fall, as vertical mixing intensifies.
+Underneath these two layers lies the deep layer, which is unaffected by winter cooling.
 This layer comes into the Gulf from the ocean at the continental slope.
-We describe here the temperatures associated with the three layers of the water column throughout the Gulf of St. Lawrence, as well as the state of the maximum seasonal sea ice cover.
+The following describes the temperatures associated with the three layers of the water column throughout the Gulf of St. Lawrence, as well as the state of the maximum seasonal sea ice cover.

 Study area

-During AZMP surveys, a probe is lowered through the water column in order to measure temperature and salinity as a function of depth during four surveys, done each year, covering the Gulf of St. Lawrence (Figure 1).
-In addition, sea surface temperatures and ice cover throughout the Gulf of St. Lawrence are obtained from remote sensing measurements.
+In four annual AZMP surveys that cover the Gulf of St. Lawrence, a probe is lowered through the water column to measure temperature and salinity as a function of depth.
+In addition, sea surface temperatures and ice cover throughout the Gulf of St. Lawrence are obtained from remote sensing measurements (Figure 1).

 Figure 1: Map of the Gulf of St. Lawrence covered by the Atlantic Zone Monitoring Program